 The Sand Mandala

-Over the course of the day (when they aren't busy performing), the Tashi Lhunpo monks will be building a sacred sand mandala.
+Over the course of the day, the Tashi Lhunpo monks will be building a sacred sand mandala.
 Of all the artistic traditions of Tibetan Buddhism, that of painting with coloured sand ranks as one of the most unique and exquisite.
 In Tibet this art is called dul-tson-kyil-khor, which literally means “mandala of coloured powders.”
-Millions of grains of sand are painstakingly laid into place on a flat platform over a period of days, or sometimes weeks.
+Millions of grains of sand are painstakingly laid into place on a flat platform over a period of hours, days, or sometimes weeks.

-Once the mandala has been completed the healing process is fulfilled when the sand is swept away and half is distributed to the audience at the closing ceremony, while the remainder is carried to a nearby body of moving water, where it is deposited.
+Once the mandala has been completed the healing process is fulfilled when the sand is swept away.
+Half is distributed to the audience at the closing ceremony, while the remainder is carried to a nearby body of moving water, where it is deposited.
 The waters then carry the healing blessing to the ocean, and from there it spreads throughout the world for planetary healing.

 The sweeping away of the mandala also stands as a metaphor of impermanence, key to the Buddhist teaching and practice.